 Established in 2007, the Commissioner for Aboriginal Engagement is a point of contact for Aboriginal people to express their concerns about issues that matter to them.

 The Commissioner provides advice to the State Government, as well as promoting Aboriginal inclusion more broadly through the non-Aboriginal community.

-During the next 12 months they will share the role of providing Aboriginal leadership in South Australia, advocating on behalf of all Aboriginal people and communities across the state.
+The role of Commissioner provides Aboriginal leadership in South Australia, advocating on behalf of all Aboriginal people and communities across the state.

 The Commissioner is the public advocate for engagement between the broader community and Aboriginal people, and investigates and advises on systemic barriers to Aboriginal people’s access and full participation in government, non-government and private services.

-- Provide advice to the Minister for Aboriginal Affairs and Reconciliation, government, non-government and private organisations on issues and barriers raised with or identified by the Commissioner.
+- Provide advice to government, non-government and private organisations on issues and barriers raised with or identified by the Commissioner.